 How much does it cost to put $100,000 into a DAF?
 This is not a trick question, but it does depend on your marginal tax rate.
 If you live in a state with state income tax, at a physician’s salary, your marginal tax rate is probably in the 35% to 50% range.
 Donating $100,000 will reduce your tax liability by $35,000 to $50,000.

-So… how much does it cost?
-It depends on the situation, but for me, it costs about $60,000 to donate $100,000, and that’s without factoring in the potential savings in capital gains.
+So… how much does it cost to make a donation?
+It depends on the situation, but for me, it costs about $58,000 to donate $100,000, and that’s without factoring in the potential savings in capital gains.

 Are there drawbacks to using a Donor Advised Fund?
 Sure.
 You can’t take it back.
 A card laid is a card played.
 As with any charitable giving, once you give, the money is no longer yours.

-You will retain the ability to direct where the money goes from your fund as long as it goes to a bona fide charity.
+You will retain the ability to direct where the money goes from your fund as long as it goes to a bona fide 501(c)(3) charity.
 Also, there are minimum donations to open an account, and minimum grant amounts when you give from your fund.
 If you go years without giving at all, the Fund can choose to donate for you.
-If the parent company goes belly up, the $ could go with it (this happened to the National Heritage Fund in 2009).
+If the parent company goes belly up, the money could disappear with it (this happened to the National Heritage Fund in 2009).

 As I mentioned above, I now have two DAFs.
 The Vanguard Charitable Fund makes it easy to transfer funds from my taxable account to my giving account.
 I have a Fidelity Charitable account so that I can make grants as small as $50.
-Both have a variety of investment options with low fees, and make it easy to make grants when you wish.
-Both have an additional annual expense of 0.6% (or $100 with Fidelity, whichever is lower).
-This is comparable to the tax drag one would see if the money were kept in a taxable account (2% dividends taxed at 30% = 0.6%).
+Both have a variety of investment options with low fees and make it easy to make grants when you wish.
+Both have an additional annual expense of 0.6% (or $100 with Fidelity, whichever is higher).
+These fees are comparable to the tax drag one would see if the money were kept in a taxable account (2% dividends taxed at 30% = 0.6%).

-What do you think – are you compelled to be like me and Supertramp and Give A Little Bit?
+What do you think – are you compelled to be like Supertramp and Give A Little Bit?
 Would you (or do you) use a donor advised fund?